 Due to the range and complexity of the construction supply chain there are several different steps and ways to build a more sustainable construction site.
 But some steps are taken organically such as the growth of off-site construction.
-Which is not only cheaper, but also reduces the environmental costs of longer and more inefficient transportation.
+Which is not only cheaper, but also reduces the environmental costs of long and inefficient transportation.

 The effectivization of construction doesn’t end there.
 Transportation currently accounts for around 20% of UK carbon emission.
 By making supply lines more efficient and transport modes greener you can greatly improve your supply chain’s sustainability.
 Some examples of this is switching to more efficient vehicles, sourcing materials locally and consolidating site suppliers.

 Another big source of pollution is great amount of waste that comes out of a construction site and its supply chain.
 By putting aside the linear approach to waste – make, use dispose and instead imbedding an effective waste management policy a company can not only create more sustainable construction, but also increase profit.